mooffie/mc/src/lua/doc/WHY.md

 **Regression tests**

-Let's have an example using regression tests.
+Let's have an example demonstrating _regression tests_.
 These are tests in which you compare the current behavior of the program to its previous behavior in order to detect undesired effects of your modification to the code.

 Take for example a [certain family of bugs](https://www.midnight-commander.org/ticket/2142) in mcedit's syntax highlighting.
 Let's say that you've written a patch